The University of Cambridge

 About The University of Cambridge

-The University of Cambridge is situated in a stunningly beautiful town on the River Cam, and has provided university instruction for 800 years.
+The University of Cambridge is situated in a stunningly beautiful city on the River Cam in eastern England, and has provided university instruction for 800 years.
 Cambridge has become a leading world-class institution and a center of international learning.
-Cambridge enrolls ~19,000 students, ~12,000 of whom are undergraduates.
+Cambridge enrolls around 19,000 students, about 12,000 of whom are undergraduates.

 For detailed information about studying at Cambridge during the summer, visit the Cambridge website at http://www.ice.cam.ac.uk/courses/summer-schools/about-the-summer-schools

 A two-week course will provide 3 JMU credits, and a four-week course will provide 6 JMU credits.
-JMU students will work with Dr. Linder to arrange for appropriate JMU credit.
+JMU students will work with Dr. Linder, the Program Director, to arrange for appropriate JMU credit.

-Fees vary by program, and includes tuition, room, and two meals per day.
-See http://www.ice.cam.ac.uk/courses/summer-schools/how-to-apply/fees
+Fees vary by program, and include tuition, room, and two meals per day.
+See http://www.ice.cam.ac.uk/courses/summer-schools/how-to-apply/fees for more information.

 Last year’s application deadline was late spring, and it varied by program.
 If you’re interested in studying in Cambridge this upcoming summer, you should meet with Dr. Linder in January to talk seriously about the application and coursework.
+He is the director and main point person to answer questions from the JMU side.
 The upcoming summer’s courses should be posted by December, so be sure to keep an eye open for that posting.

-The application for admission for Oxford has a number of parts, all of which must be received by the oIP before your application can be processed.
-Please make certain that you have completed all steps in the application process.
+The application for admission for Cambridge has a number of parts, all of which must be received by the oIP before your application can be processed.
+Please make certain that you have completed all steps in this application process.

 A completed Study At Oxford, Cambridge, and St Andrews Program application consists of the following components as listed below:

-* students are encouraged to contact Dr. Fletcher Linder, the Study At Oxford, Cambridge, and St Andrews Program Director, for assistance with and prior to completing the OPUS Application.
+* students are encouraged to contact Dr. Fletcher Linder, the Study At Oxford, Cambridge, and St Andrews Program Director, for assistance with and prior to completing the ICE Application.

 Applications are collected throughout the academic year beginning on the first day of fall semester classes in August for the upcoming open terms.
 Your application will be processed after the following deadline: